 Call Queue agent stats report

-This report shows details of all the agents that have been assigned to call queues in your organization.
+This report shows details of all the agents who are assigned to call queues in your organization.
 You can use this report to see which agent gets the most calls and information about their calling stats.

 Column NameDescription